bdiaz29/SE_Project/README.md

 each line of the input.txt represents the operation and the two integers each line must only contain three space  seperated items , the opCode which can only be an 'a' to call addition or 's' to call subtraction  followed by the two integers seperated by spaces.
-The program them goes through each line and performs the operations and prints them.
+When the file operations.py is called it runs through each line in the input.txt file and if properly formatted runs through each operation.